-It isn’t just the locations that add to the feel of this city, it is the city itself, the jazz sound track that plays in the background of the thickness that hangs in the air.
-Prior to NYC being the melting pot of the country, New Orleans was seeing a high immigration of Creole people.
+It isn’t just the locations that add to the feel of this city, it is the city itself, the jazz soundtrack that plays in the background of the thickness that hangs in the air.
+Prior to NYC is the melting pot of the country, New Orleans was seeing a high immigration of Creole people.
 This city has maintained its “Southern Charm,” blended with French and Spanish influence.

 Top places to visit: